Free expat tax extension icon

 Here’s a quick summary:

-• FBAR (FinCEN 114): Required if your foreign bank accounts total over $10,000 at any time during the year.
+• FBAR: required if your foreign financial accounts exceed $10,000 in aggregate at any point during the year.

 Portuguese tax residency and filing